conda-forge/conda-forge.github.io/src/user/introduction.rst

 How can I install packages from conda-forge?
 --------------------------------------------

 Using conda-forge is as easy!
-You just have to register the conda-forge channel as a package source for conda.
+You just have to register the conda-forge channel as a package source for conda, and activate the ``strict`` channel priority (strict will be activated by default in conda 4.7).

 .. code-block:: bash

-  conda config --add channels conda-forge
+  conda config --add channels conda-forge conda config --set channel_priority strict

 From now on using ``conda install <package-name>`` will also find packages in our conda-forge channels.